synchronizing/httpq/docs/source/writeups/quickstart.rst

     s.sendall(req.raw)

     resp = httpq.Response()
-    while resp.step_state() != httpq.state.BODY:
+    while resp.state != httpq.state.BODY:
         resp.feed(s.recv(10))

-    body = resp.body
+    # At this stage we have a response that has read the top line and headers.
+It's the user's
+    # responsibility to keep track of the rest of the message's length.
+In this case, we'll just
+    # use the `Content-Length` header.
-    while len(body) != resp.headers["Content-Length"]:
+    while len(resp.body) != resp.headers["Content-Length"]:
         body += s.recv(10)

-Note that the feed mechanism is used in conjunction with the `step_state` method.
-This allows the state machine to be stepped through and the parser to be advanced.
+Note that the feed mechanism is used in conjunction with the `state` property.
 We can use this parse until the body of the message, and then use the captured headers to parse the body.

 Modifying and Comparisons
 *************************